Ahsoka/bdaybot/transition-to-sql.md

 | discord_user_id | year |
 | --------------- | ---- |

 Preface: This section of the database will work a little different than all the sections above.
 The question mark denoted in `TABLE ?` indicates that the table name will be variable due to the nature of this data.
 Every one in the birthday database will eventually have a table which lists all the people who have wished them a happy birthday.
-For example, if `Jaiden` is in the database, then she will have her own table (probably named after her student ID) dedicated to all the people who wished her a happy birthday.
+For example, if **Jaiden** is in the database, then she will have her own table (probably named after her student ID) dedicated to storing all the people who wished her a happy birthday.

 * `bday_dict.pickle` (storing who wished who) ➡ `TABLE ?`